rakibul23n28/rakibul23n28/README.md

 I'm Rakibul Hasan, a full stack web developer with a passion for creating innovative and user-friendly digital experiences.
 With expertise in both front-end and back-end technologies, I bring ideas to life through clean and efficient code.
 I thrive in collaborative environments and constantly seek to expand my skills to stay up-to-date with industry trends.
 Committed to delivering high-quality solutions, I enjoy solving complex problems and turning them into successful web applications.

-Skills: HTML / CSS / PYTHON / DJANGO / C / C++
+Skills: HTML / CSS / PYTHON / DJANGO / C / C++ / TYPESCRIPT / REACT

-- 🔭 I’m currently working on Python Django Project
+- 🔭 I’m currently working on OWN project
-- 🌱 I’m currently learning Python Django framework
+- 🌱 I’m currently learning TypeScript React framework
 - 💬 Ask me about Web Development